 Understanding Data Lakes & Data Warehouses

-Data lake architectures store volumes of data in its original form – structured, unstructured, and semi-structured.
+Data lake architectures store volumes of data in their original form – structured, unstructured, and semi-structured.
 Ideal for machine learning use cases, data lakes provide SQL-based access to data and provide support for programmatic distributed data processing frameworks like Apache Spark and Tensorflow via languages such as Python, Scala, Java, and more.
 Data lakes support native streaming, where streams of data are processed and made available for analytics as it arrives.
 The data pipelines transform the data as it is received from the data stream and trigger computations required for analytics.
-Data lakes make organizational data accessible to data scientists, data analysts, data engineers, and business analysts, etc. from different sources to improve business performance in a cost-effective manner.
+Data lakes make organizational data accessible to data scientists, data analysts, data engineers, business analysts, etc. from different sources to improve business performance in a cost-effective manner.

 In contrast, data warehouses are structured data used for a specific business purpose.
 As an enterprise data technology, data warehouses store current and historical data in a single place, where it can be stored, consolidated, and analyzed, making it easily accessible to the organization to make informed decisions on key initiatives.
 Data warehouses support sequential ETL operations, where data flows in a waterfall model from the raw data format to a fully transformed set.
 The data warehouse architecture relies on the structure of the data to support highly performant SQL (Structured Query Language) operations.
 Some newer data warehouses support semi-structured data such as JSON, Parquet, and XML files.
 Businesses are relying more on data warehouses since structured data helps them make decisions confidently.
 Data warehouses are becoming more vital for businesses wanting to make informed decisions.